wendy-YW/clr-cli/README.md

 ```
 clr-cli --help
 ```
-we added 4 colors in the log beforehand, you can run the command below to check
+you can run the command below to check the color you have converted
 ```
 clr-cli log list or clr-cli log l
 ```